malleable web pages

 self-updating HTML

-a malleable website is:
+a malleable web page is:

 1. A single page of HTML